Yaakov Bender: Opinions

 Bender encouraged people to get the COVID-19 vaccine, saying "We haven't lived through enough?"

 Following a 2018 New York Times article criticizing Haredi yeshiva education, Bender attacked the newspaper, calling the piece a "terrible and unfair attack" on yeshivos.
 He defended his students, stating their academic scores surpassed the New York average and their environment was superior to public schools due to the absence of drug use, crime, and disrespect.

 Personal life

-Bender's father died in 1965, when he was 15.
+Bender's father died suddenly in 1965, when he was 15.
 In 1972, he married Bryna Diskind, an educator.

+Julius Berman was a cousin; the Bender family name was originally Berman.
+Julius Berman boarded with the Bender family in Williamsburg while attending high school circa 1950.